alexkolo/rag_nutrition_facts_blog/docs/offical_how_i_build_it.md

 Since the average response time for the larger models is still under one second, I gave them priority, since they should in principle produce better responses.
 Based on this, I was able to create a ranked list of LLMs, which is compared to the available LLMs of the API provider at the moment of using the chatbot:
 `["llama3-70b-8192", "mixtral-8x7b-32768", "llama3-8b-8192", "gemma2-9b-it"]`
 This means that by default, `llama3-70b-8192` would be used, but if it's not available, the next model in the list would be used, if available, and so on.

+**Different setups:** It's not surprising that the 3 different setups have similar results, since by the definition of our test sample, it's easy to retrieve the text chunk that is most relevant to the user query.

 ## Monitoring User Interaction